oliverjam/node-file-server/README.md

 `);
 ```

-but serving a binary image type (like a JPEG) would be very difficult.
+but serving binary file types (like a JPEG image) this way would be difficult.
+If you open a JPEG in a text editor you'll see a huge blob of incomprehensibly encoded characters.
 It's easier to store these as separate files and read their content when we need it.

 ## Using `fs`